 A perfect example is the Rosslyn Riviera Mall which offered free spaces for a period of 6 months.
 Also, the businesses that would occupy the spaces would benefit from a 50% discount on the rent after the end of the 6-month free offer.
-This offer has come in place barely a year after the mall was opened.
-After its launch in early 2017, the sh .2.7 billion worth was expected to support an additional 116,000 square feet retail spaces targeting shops, restaurants, entertainment and wellness outlets.
+This offer came in place barely a year after the mall was opened.
+After its launch in early 2017, the sh .2.7 billion worth was expected to support an additional 116,000 square feet of retail spaces targeting shops, restaurants, entertainment and wellness outlets.

 The owners of the mall were said to be targeting the residents of Rosslyn, Muthaiga, Runda, Nyali, Gigiri, and Ruaka